Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Experimental Results

 \subsection{Training Procedure}

 We trained our depth completion system end-to-end on Matterport3D, a large-scale RGB-D dataset \citep{Chang2017} representative of an indoor exploration task.
 For training, (complete) ground truth depth was obtained from \citet{Zhang2018} based on multi-view reconstruction.
-Unless otherwise specified, 129816 and 36252 images from the dataset were used for training and testing, respectively, with an image resolution of $320$\,px\,$\times$\,$240$\,px.
+Unless otherwise specified, 129816 and 36252 images from the dataset were used for training and testing, respectively, with a resolution of $320$\,px\,$\times$\,$240$\,px.
 We used the Adam optimiser with a weight decay of $10^{-3}$, a learning rate of $10^{-5}$, and set $\lambda_{SSIM} = \lambda_{BC} = 1$ in \Cref{E:loss}.
-The models were implemented in PyTorch and training was done on a NVIDIA GeForce RTX 2080 Ti GPU with 16GB of RAM.
+The models were implemented in PyTorch and training was done on a NVIDIA GeForce RTX 2080 Ti GPU with a 3.9GHz AMD Ryzen 9 3900X CPU.
 On this machine, one forward pass through the pipeline takes $\sim0.2$\,s.